Last Updated: August 31, 2023

 Access and Other Data Subject Rights Generally

-You may be entitled to request a copy of the personal data Informatica holds about you (including in a structured, commonly used, machine-readable format where applicable under the right of data portability), correction of the data, deletion of the data, and/or restriction of the data, as well as request that Informatica transmit your personal data to another controller (where applicable under the right of data portability) or object to the processing of your personal data, in accordance with the rights available to you in your jurisdiction.
+Depending upon your jurisdiction and subject to limits under applicable law, you may be entitled to request a copy of the personal data Informatica holds about you (including in a structured, commonly used, machine-readable format where applicable under the right of data portability), correction of the data, deletion of the data, and/or restriction of the data, as well as request that Informatica transmit your personal data to another controller (where applicable under the right of data portability), object to the processing of your personal data, or opt-out of the sale or sharing of your personal data or its use in targeted advertisements, in accordance with the rights available to you in your jurisdiction.
 You may submit your request through our online request form, or by emailing us at firstname.lastname@example.org, or by contacting us at the address listed in section II.
 Controllers of Your Personal Data section.
 Where Informatica’s processing of your personal data is based on your consent, you may also have the right to withdraw your consent at any time (without affecting the lawfulness of such processing before its withdrawal) by the foregoing methods.

 Data Subject Requests for EU and EEA Residents